 INSIDER TRADING POLICY

-Canopy Growth Corporation as a public company has internal guidelines to control transactions involving its securities by all Canopy Team Members (as defined below) to ensure Canopy Team Members are aware of and comply with their legal obligations and Canopy policy with respect to “insider trading” and “tipping” (the (“Policy”).
+Canopy Growth Corporation as a public company has internal guidelines to control transactions involving its securities by all Canopy Team Members (as defined below) to ensure Canopy Team Members are aware of and comply with their legal obligations and this Canopy policy with respect to “insider trading” and “tipping” (the “Policy”).
 “Canopy” or the “Company”, as used in this Policy, means Canopy Growth Corporation and its subsidiaries.
 “Canopy Team Members”, as used in this Policy, means the directors, officers, employees, consultants, contractors and agents of Canopy, as well as their “Associates” and “Affiliates”.